A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Introduction

-In our second convergence result, see Theorem \ref{mainthm-2}, we consider the complementary scenario in which the damping coefficient is assumed to go to infinity as the thickness goes to zero and some standard scaling on the adhesive contact term is considered.
-We show that in this case the limiting system exhibits a viscoelastic behaviour with an adhesive contact condition featuring both the in-plane and the out-of-plane contributions.
-Despite the additional compactness provided by the persistence of damping effects in the limit, the analysis in this setup is quite delicate for, a priori, the limiting viscous and elastic bilinear forms in the weak momentum balance would depend on the planar strains of the displacement and test functions in a temporally nonlocal way involving a suitable minimum operator $\Mextname$, cf. \eqref{def-mextname}.
-We consider in our analysis the simplified scenario in which both the elasticity and viscosity tensors keep planar and out-of-plane effects decoupled, thanks to condition \eqref{condX-1}. \EEE Under this further assumption, \EEE we show that the limiting problem regains a local character.
-Due to the enhanced spatial regularity enjoyed by the limiting displacement, we obtain here a stronger notion of solution for the limiting problem.
-In fact, the time derivative of the displacement enjoys enough regularity to be an admissible test function for the momentum balance, thus leading to an energy-dissipation \emph{balance} along any temporal subinterval.
+In our second convergence result, see \textbf{Theorem \ref{mainthm-2}}, we will consider the complementary scenario in which the damping coefficient is assumed to go to infinity as the thickness goes to zero, inertia is retained, \EEE and some standard scaling on the adhesive contact term is considered.
+We will show that in this case the limiting system exhibits a viscoelastic behaviour with an adhesive contact condition featuring both the in-plane and the out-of-plane contributions.
+Despite the additional compactness provided by the persistence of damping effects in the limit, the analysis in this setup is quite delicate for, a priori, the limiting viscous and elastic bilinear forms in the weak momentum balance would depend on the planar strains of the displacement and test functions in a temporally nonlocal way involving an appropriate operator $\Mextname$, cf.\ Sec.\ \ref{ss:6.1} ahead.
+We consider in our analysis the simplified scenario in which both the elasticity and viscosity tensors keep planar and out-of-plane effects decoupled, thanks to a suitable condition, cf.\ \eqref{condX-1} ahead. \EEE Despite the enhanced temporal regularity enjoyed by the limiting displacement, neither in this case we have succeeded in proving an energy-dissipation \emph{balance} for the \semi Energetic solutions to the plate system, cf.\ Remark \ref{rmk:despite} later on. \EEE

-In both our dimension reduction results, as already observed in other inelastic dimension reduction settings (see, e.g.,\cite{DavoliMora15}), a full decoupling of the limiting in-plane and out-of-plane contributions into two different momentum balance equations for the in-plane and out-of-plane displacements is, in general, not possible, unless further assumptions on the adhesive contact are required.
+In both our dimension reduction results, as already observed in other inelastic dimension reduction settings (see, e.g.,\cite{DavoliMora15}), a full decoupling of the limiting in-plane and out-of-plane contributions into two different momentum balance equations for the in-plane and out-of-plane displacements is, in general, not feasible, \EEE unless further assumptions on the adhesive contact are required.
 We briefly comment on this point in Remarks \ref{rk:mom-balance-pb1} and \ref{rk:mom-balance-pb2}.